Apus (bird)

 The bird genus Apus comprise some of the Old World members of the family Apodidae, commonly known as swifts.

 They are among the fastest birds in the world.
-They resemble swallows, to which they are not related, but have shorter tails and sickle-shaped wings.
-Swifts spend most of their life aloft, have very short legs and use them mostly to cling to surfaces.
+They resemble swallows, to which they are not closely related, but have shorter tails and sickle-shaped wings.
+Swifts spend most of their life aloft and have very short legs, which they mostly use to cling to surfaces.

 Taxonomy

 The genus Apus was erected by the Italian naturalist Giovanni Antonio Scopoli in 1777 based on tautonymy and the common swift which had been given the binomial name Hirundo apus by the Swedish naturalist Carl Linnaeus in 1758.
 The name Apus is Latin for a swift, thought by the ancients to be a type of swallow with no feet (from Ancient Greek α, a, "without", and πούς, pous, "foot").